-- PHB: A significant improvement to your damage output, Spiritual Weapon is a go-to combat option for clerics.
+- PHB): A significant improvement to your damage output, Spiritual Weapon is a go-to combat option for clerics.
 Because the damage can be applied every round, it’s a great option for casting at a higher level, and the scaling keeps the damage relevant at any level.
 Spiritual Weapon doesn’t even require Concentration, allowing you to easily combine it with other ongoing effects.
-However, it takes a Bonus Action to repeat the attack, so if you're facing multiple foes, casting a bunch of spiritual weapons won't help you beyond having them in multiple places.
+It does monopolize your Bonus Action, but that’s not a problem for most clerics. (

 If a creature is willing to talk, they can prove that they are saying what they believe to be true, and you can know whether or not they believe it to be true.
 But if the creature is incorrect, if you’re lying to other creatures (which they might believe that you are), or if any other number of other things go wrong, this spell simply fails to meet its intended purpose.

 In short, this helps honest creatures prove to you that they are being honest.
 Nothing else.
 If you want to get answers from an unwilling or unhelpful subject, cast Detect Thoughts.

 - PHB): Undead are excellent

 replacements for living creatures in many ways.
 An undead guard never gets

 tired keeping watch.
 An undead horse never tires of marching.
 An undead